-Insecure third-party connections to your GitHub may trigger a supply chain attack
+Insecure Non-Human Identities in your GitHub may trigger a supply chain attack

-Do you really know how many third-party applications have access to your GitHub repository?
+Do you really know how many internal and third-party services have access to your GitHub repository?

 IT teams, DevOps, and developers are increasingly authorizing new third-party applications to access the organization’s GitHub repositories in a bid to boost productivity.
 However, many of these are shadow integrations (connected via API keys, service accounts, webhooks, OAuth tokens, or even SSH keys) that are not vetted by security teams.
 They are also often over-privileged or were connected by users who have since left the company.